-Best Ever Tartar Sauce – Easy to make and always a hit!
+Easy to make and always a hit!
 Goes great with seafood, fish, burgers, salads.
-The sky’s the limit!
+A healthier option using yogurt for creaminess and sharpness.

 I've been making this Tartar sauce for the best part of 20 years now, and over time, I've adjusted it to suit my ever-changing taste buds and now, I have what I think is my Best Ever tartar sauce.